-Three Months Ended June 30, nded Six Months Ended June 30, 2021 2020 2021 2020 Manufacturing and research and development services related to global development activities, net of expenses payable to CStone \$ 269 \$ 920 \$ 1,008 \$ 2,450
+Three Months Ended September 30, Nine Months Ended September 30, 2021 2020 2021 2020 Manufacturing and research and development services related to global development activities, net of expenses payable to CStone \$ 769 \$ 1,047 \$ 1,777 \$ 3,091

 The Company evaluated the CStone territory-specific license and related activities in the CStone territory under ASC 606, as these transactions are considered transactions with a customer.
-The Company identified the following material promises under the arrangement: (1) the three exclusive licenses granted in the CStone territory to develop, manufacture and commercialize the three licensed products; (2) the initial know-how transfer for each licensed product; (3) manufacturing activities related to development and commercial supply of the licensed product; (4) participation in the joint steering committee (JSC) and joint project teams (JPT); (5) regulatory responsibilities; and (6) manufacturing technology and continuing know-how transfers.
-The Company determined that each licensed product is distinct from the other licensed product were not distinct from each other, as each exclusive license has limited value without the corresponding initial know-how transfer.
+The Company identified the following material promises under the arrangement: (1) the three exclusive licenses granted in the CStone territory to develop, manufacture and commercialize the three licensed products; (2) the initial know-how transfer for each licensed product; (3) manufacturing activities related to development and commercial supply of the licensed products; (4) participation in the joint steering committee (JSC) and joint project teams (JPT); (5) regulatory responsibilities; and (6) manufacturing technology and continuing know-how transfers.
+The Company determined that each licensed product is distinct from the other licensed products.
+In addition, the Company determined that the exclusive licenses and initial know-how transfers for each licensed product were not distinct from each other, as each exclusive license has limited value without the corresponding initial know-how transfer.
 For purposes of ASC 606, the Company determined that that participation on the JSC and JPTs, the regulatory responsibilities and the manufacturing technology and continuing know-how transfers are qualitatively and quantitatively immaterial in the context of the CStone agreement and therefore are excluded from performance obligations.
 As such, the Company determined that these six material promises, described above, should be combined into one performance obligation for each of the three candidates.